-- The Certifying Entity shall send a notification of renewal via email to individuals who hold a certification that is current, valid, and in good standing, 90 days prior to date of expiration. - A. The Certifying Entity will use email on the application - B. Expired, suspended, and revoked certifications are not considered current, valid, or in good standing and therefore, not eligible for renewal. - 2.
-The Certifying Entity will only process complete applications for certification renewal that are submitted no more than 60 days prior to expiration.

-- 3. The Certifying Entity will notify the Applicant of status of application through electronic communication, email on file. - 4.
-The Certifying Entity will perform random audit reviews of Applicant's continued education records. - A. A sample will be pulled from the Certification Registry database. - B. Individuals who are selected in the sampling will be notified via email to submit electronic proof of CE documentation to the certifying entity within ten (10) days of request for review and approval. - C. The Certifying Entity may take action if evidence is not submitted.
+- 1. The certifying entity shall send a notification of renewal via email to individuals who hold a certification that is current, valid, and in good standing, 90 days prior to date of expiration. - A. The certifying entity will use email on the application - B. Expired, suspended, and revoked certifications are not considered current, valid, or in good standing and therefore, not eligible for renewal. - 2.
+The certifying entity will only process complete applications for certification renewal that are submitted no more than 90 days prior to expiration. - 3.
+The certifying entity will notify the Applicant of status of application through electronic communication, email on file. - 4.
+The certifying entity will perform a random review of continuing education records. - A. Individuals who are selected in the sampling will be notified via email to submit electronic proof of CE documentation to the certifying entity within 10 days of request for review and approval. - B. The certifying entity may take action if evidence is not submitted.
 See Code of Ethics Violations for further information.

-803. Approval of training providers
+803. Approval of Training Providers

-- 1. The Certifying Entity will review applications for training providers interested in becoming an "approved training provider". - 2.
-The Certifying Entity will review that all training programs meet the minimum standards for training entities in accordance with this policy. - 3.
-The Certifying Entity will notify the training provider applicant within 90 days from the date of receipt of a complete application. - 4.
-Approval for training provider will be valid for two (2) years from date of approval. - 5.
-Update to training curricula following approval require prior approval by the certifying entity before training provider may use the updated training content. - A. Substantive changes must be submitted to the Certifying Entity for approval 60 days in advance of their intended use. - B. The Certifying entity will notify the approved training provider of status within 90 days of receipt of a complete application from the training provider.
+- 1. The certifying entity will review applications for training providers interested in becoming an "approved training provider". - 2.
+The certifying entity will review that all training programs meet the minimum standards for training entities in accordance with this policy. - 3.
+The certifying entity will notify the training provider applicant within 90 days from the date of receipt of a complete application. - 4.
+Approval for training provider will be valid for two years from date of approval. - 5.
+Update to training curricula following approval require prior approval by the certifying entity before training provider may use the updated training content. - A. Substantive changes must be submitted to the certifying entity for approval 60 days in advance of their intended use. - B. The certifying entity will notify the approved training provider of status within 90 days of receipt of a complete application from the training provider.